 The Commission shall promote enforcement of all statutes within its jurisdictions in a manner that ensures the fair treatment of people of all races, cultures, and income levels, including minority and low-income populations in the state.
-This includes tailoring enforcement responses to address the needs of vulnerable and disadvantaged communities, including those communities described as Environmental and Social Justice Communities in the Commission's Environmental and Social Justice Action Plan or subsequent documents.
+This includes tailoring enforcement responses to address the needs of vulnerable and disadvantaged communities.